-According to SuperOffice, 12% of customers expect businesses to respond to email inquiries within 15 minutes, and 46% look for a response in less than four hours.
-But it can be difficult to respond that quickly, especially if you’re managing multiple social media platforms and company inboxes.
+According to SuperOffice, 12 percent of customers expect businesses to respond to email inquiries within 15 minutes, and 46 percent look for a response in less than four hours.
+Responding that quickly can be difficult, especially if you’re managing multiple social media platforms and company inboxes.
 Fortunately, some of the top CRM software has customer service features and social media integrations that can help you quickly address customer inquiries and complaints from a single platform.

 Of course, some customer questions are very simple to answer, and you may find that you receive certain inquiries over and over.
 Equipping your team with suggested responses can cut the time your customer service reps spend answering questions.
 Another function of being socially available is that providing customer service through social media is an additional way to manage your online reputation.

 Some customers don’t want to speak to a customer service representative and would rather solve the problem on their own.
-If given adequate resources, many customers can do just that, possibly lowering the number of customer service staffers you need on hand.
+Given adequate resources, many customers can do just that, potentially lowering the number of customer service staffers needed on hand.
 If you offer enough quality self-service options that can direct clients to the answers they need quickly, you can provide efficient customer service without relying on employees to deliver personalized experiences.